 3. August Smart Lock Pro + Connect for SmartThings

-- Lock and unlock your door, control keyless access, keep track of who comes and goes, all from your phone.
-Alexa can provide notifications when your battery is running low so you can proactively replace them.
-Set up smart reorders through dash replenishment
+- Control and monitor your door from anywhere.
+Lock and unlock your door, control, keyless access and keep track of who comes and goes, all from your phone.
+Alexa can also provide notifications when your battery is running low so you can proactively replace them.
+Set up smart reorders through dash replenishment to make sure you always have replacement batteries when you need them.

 - Always know who is coming and going.
-Track activity at your doorstep with a 24/7 activity feed and requires iOS (9.0 or higher) or Android (5.0 or higher) smartphones
+Track activity at your doorstep with a 24/7 activity feed.

 - Keep your existing lock and keys.
-Easily attaches to your existing deadbolt; Use your existing keys at anytime
+Easily attaches to your existing deadbolt; Use your existing keys at any time.
+Requires 110 to 240 volts.

 August smart lock pro is the top player in the smart lock field.
 By adding the Connect (the WiFi bridge), you can lock or unlock your front door via the August App.